8 Must-See Moments From Past Olympic Opening Ceremonies

-This one may be a bit unfamiliar to Americans, as 1980 was the year of the U.S.-led Olympic boycott, but belongs on the list nonetheless.
+This one may be a bit unfamiliar to Americans, as 1980 was the year of the U.S.-led Olympic boycott.
+Nonetheless, this belongs on the list.
 The former Soviet Union pulled out all the stops -- and probably all of their citizens -- as they stacked gymnasts and dancers on top of each other to form a crazy human pyramid.

 6. Los Angeles 1984 -- Jetpack

-The Soviet Union responded to America's boycott four years later, by refusing to take part in the 1984 Olympics games in Los Angeles, but that didn't stop the U.S. from showing them exactly what they're missing -- jetpacks!
+The Soviet Union responded to America's boycott four years later, by refusing to take part in the 1984 Olympic Games in Los Angeles, but that didn't stop the U.S. from showing them exactly what they were missing -- jetpacks!
 Up, up and away!

 He's not "the Greatest" for just any reason!
 Certainly not the wildest thing to ever happen, but a surprise that will go down in history.
-If you were in the audience at the 1996 Olympics in Atlanta, Georgia, when Muhammad Ali walked out to light the torch to start the games, your mind was absolutely blown.
+During the 1996 Olympics in Atlanta, Georgia, Muhammad Ali surprised onlookers when he walked out to light the torch to start the Games.

 4. Sydney 2000 -- Deep Sea Adventure